European shares retreat, threatening 4-week rally

 By Toni Vorobyova

-LONDON, Nov 8 (Reuters) - European equities fell on Friday, with French stocks hit by a sovereign rating downgrade and broad sentiment weighed down by concerns that a strong U.S. economy may prompt an earlier scaling back of stimulus.
+LONDON, Nov 8 (Reuters) - European equities fell on Friday, weighed down by concerns that a strong U.S. economy may prompt an earlier scaling back of stimulus as well as by a fresh run of revenue disappointments, including from Richemont.

+A decision by Standard & Poor’s to cut France’s sovereign credit rating by one notch to AA from AA+ also weighed on sentiment and knocked the French index CAC 40 lower.

 The consensus is for just 125,000 new jobs to be added.
 According to Societe Generale’s long-term fair value model, this would be consistent with EuroSTOXX 50 at 2,742 points and FTSE 100 at 6,527, suggesting that those markets are, respectively, 10 and 4 percent overvalued.